ApSidorov/RemoteCimRegistry/README.md

 **Staffan Gustafsson** - for priceless lessons on developing PowerShell modules (PSCONF.EU 2017).

 **Adam Bertram** - for *The Pester Book* and his video cource *Testing PowerShell with Pester* on MVA.
-No big project can be done without a proper testing.
+No big project can be done without proper testing.